 “We’re often asked to resolve novel problems by crafting bespoke and creative solutions.”

-JL: I enjoy interacting with my clients on a daily basis.
+GA: I enjoy interacting with my clients on a daily basis.
 Often clients consider me as an adviser to the business rather than a service provider, so it’s fulfilling to be able to help see their business grow and succeed.
 And, as is commonplace in venture capital, we’re often asked to resolve novel problems by crafting bespoke and creative solutions.

 How should lawyers build a career in this market?